LisetteDelgado/Gmaculatus-RADseq/README.md

-# Gmaculatus-RADseq
+# RADseq-Gmaculatus
-Scripts used for the analysis of RADcap data of Galaxias maculatus
+Scripts used for the analysis of Galaxias maculatus's RADcap data.